-Unless you’re one of the committed few who have stayed active on Google+, chances are that if you are on there, you signed up a while ago and have used it only sporadically since.
-While there’s nothing particularly wrong with Google+, there’s never really been a compelling reason to use it when there are so many other social networks out there.
+Unless you’re one of the committed few who has stayed active on Google, chances are that if you are on there, you signed up a while ago and have used it only sporadically since.
+While there’s nothing particularly wrong with Google, there’s never really been a compelling reason to use it when there are so many other social networks out there.
 Glass could be about to offer that reason.

-This means that if using Glass for photography takes off, then people will almost certainly be using Google+ as the platform to share their photos, rather than current favourites Facebook, Flickr and Instagram.
+This means that if using Glass for photography takes off, then people will almost certainly be using Google as the platform to share their photos, rather than current favorites TikTok, Snap, and Instagram.

 2) Making Twitter even more instant: